interstateone/siriproxy-hue/README.md

 This is a SiriProxy plugin to control Philips Hue lights with Siri.
 It has been developed for and tested with jimmykane's [Three Little Pigs fork](https://github.com/jimmykane/The-Three-Little-Pigs-Siri-Proxy) of [SiriProxy](https://github.com/plamoni/SiriProxy), although the plugin APIs look very similar and for now it may work with both.

-## Installation Notes ##

-Follow the plugin install instructions from [SiriProxy](https://github.com/jimmykane/The-Three-Little-Pigs-Siri-Proxy/wiki/Plugin%20Developer%20Guide).
-I had some trouble until I made sure that libmysql-dev was also installed before I could `rake install` SiriProxy, so use your preferred package manager to do that if necessary.

 ## Example Commands ##

 - Turn off *all* the lights